SUCCESS FILING TO FEEL MORE SUCCESS-FULL …

 How did these poems happen?
 It was the magic of my friend Sharon Huff who secretly reached out to my friends and family to write something for my birthday.
 Then she bound their responses in a paisley, velvet-covered scrapbook I still treasure.
 On another birthday when I was going through a painful breakup, Sharon gave me Glamour Shots.
 And it took everything I had in me to put on pink feathers and smile for the camera!
 But thanks to Sharon’s generosity, I did! xxx

-With 35-50% of first marriages ending in divorce, it’s time for something new …
+35-50% of first marriages end in divorce.
+It’s time for something new …

 “Susan would stand in front of a room full of business executives, and what would the high-powered people in suits want to talk about?
 Parenting.
 Collins says … Parents are the first and most important leaders of all!”